richfairchild/Intro-to-GIT/README.md

 1. Pull it into your local environment (or can all be done in the browser on github.com).
 2. You might need to add the original repo as your upstream: `git remote add upstream https://github.com/LiRogers/Intro-to-GIT.git` Github desktop will do this for you.
-3. Create a new branch in your fork and fill in some of the answers in dplyr\_tutorial in your local environment.
+3. Create a new branch in your fork and fill in some of the answers in dplyr\_tutorial in your local environment (Don't worry about these being correct, we just want to make some changes to the file), or make some other changes.
 4. Push your branch to github.
 5. Compare your branch to your team mates via pull requests.
 6. Resolve any conflicts and merge your answer branches into one.